Margit Angerer: Biography

 Margit Rupp was born in Budapest.
 She studied at the Fodor Conservatorium (now the Aladár Tóth Conservatorium) and at the Budapest Music Academy where she was taught by Arturo de Sanctis.
 She made her debut in Budapest.
-After her marriage to logistics entrepreneur Gottfried Schenker-Angerer in 1919 she joined her husband in Vienna.
+After her marriage to industrialist Gottfried Schenker-Angerer in 1919 she joined her husband in Vienna.
 Angerer quickly made herself a reputation in the Lieder genre through salon performances in Vienna.
 In December 1925 she had her first stage success with Verdi's Requiem in the Vienna Konzerthaus, a performance also broadcast on the radio.

 She made her operatic debut in 1926 as Leonora in Verdi's La forza del destino at the Vienna State Opera.
 Marcel Prawy wrote of this:

 Margit Schenker-Angerer, a prominent figure of Viennese society, was also extremely good-looking, with the smile and the figure of a Botticelli nymph...Her friends and acquaintances were just waiting for the merchant's wife to come a cropper and disgrace the entire opera as well as herself.
 Was it not a clear case of a stage-struck amateur aspiring to make a career as a singer with her husband's money and position behind her?
 But as the premiere took its course it became increasingly obvious that 'Manzi' was a professional to her finger-tips, and as Leonora she went from strength to strength, while the face of the friends and acquaintances grew redder and redder.